Aydha Mehnaz

-Aydha Mehnaz (Bengali: আইদা মেহনাজ) is a Bangladeshi-French fashion and media professional based in Paris, France.
+Aydha Mehnaz (born 1994 or 1995) is a Bangladeshi-French fashion and media professional based between Paris and New York City.
 She currently serves as the Global Brand Relations Lead at Moynat, a French luxury travel leather goods and accessories house under LVMH.

 Previously, she was the Manager of Celebrity and Media Relations at Mugler, a luxury brand owned by L'Oréal Group.
 Recognized for her contributions to the modest fashion industry, she has been featured in Forbes' 30 Under 30 — Europe — Media & Marketing in 2024, becoming the first Bangladeshi to be featured in that list.

 Early life and family

-Mehnaz was born and raised in a town of Narayanganj, Dhaka.
+Mehnaz was born and raised in the town of Narayanganj, Dhaka, in either 1994 or 1995.
 Born into a conservative Muslim family, she is the youngest of two siblings.
+Mehnaz is the eldest niece of the Bangladeshi industrialist Reazuddin Al Mamoon, the chairman of Epyllion Group.

 Education

 She attended BAF Shaheen English Medium School in Dhaka from the age of 9 until 16 and later went on to completing her O-levels from HURDCO International School in 2010, and she finished her A level education from Mastermind School in 2012.

-From 2012 through 2017, Mehnaz went to the North South University to obtain a bachelor’s degree majoring in Biochemistry and Biotechnology.
+From 2012 through 2017, Mehnaz attended North South University graduating with a bachelor’s degree majoring in Biochemistry and Biotechnology.
 Later in the Fall of 2017, she pursued a double master’s degree in Luxury Brand Management from ESMOD Paris, graduating in 2019.
 In 2022, she served as the Jury President and class sponsor for the graduating class of ESMOD’s Fashion Business School.